Books Set in Greece: Armchair Travel to the Islands

 They say, “Don’t judge a book by the cover,” and we’ll add, “Don’t judge an author by their cover.”
 While the cover of this book is beautiful, it’s not geographically accurate.
 We’ve read and been big fans of several Sarah Morgan books in recent years, especially enjoying how vividly she describes her settings.
 Therefore, we assume that the cover discrepancy reflects that Sarah was not given control over the final design decision.

 The cover depicts the iconic white-washed buildings, blue domes, and perched cliffs of the island of Santorini in the Aegean Sea.
-While this landscape may be deemed quintessentially Greek, it does not reflect the Corfu setting in the novel.
+While this landscape may be deemed quintessentially Greek, it does not reflect the novel’s Corfu setting.
 Corfu, located west of mainland Greece in the Ionian Sea, is instead known for its Venetian architecture.
 Take a look at these photos if you’d like to visualize the setting of the book more accurately.

 Daughter of Ruins book cover